The Fugitives (TV series)

 The Fugitives is a British children's science fiction drama series.
 Its first seven-part series began airing on Thursdays at 4.25pm on CITV in 2005.
 It was not renewed for a second series.

 Plot

 Twelve-year-old Jay Keaton's life is in grave danger, he stumbles across a shocking discovery at the company his father used to work at.
-He and his friend Mel are on the run from the corrupt cloning company EmbroGen!
-The two children are on a dangerous mission to stop EmbroGen and reveal them for what they really are.
+He and his friend Mel are on the run, and are on a dangerous mission to stop corrupt cloning company EmbroGen and reveal them for what they really are.